Skip to main content

 library: string[]

-The library array is used to specify the libraries that should be linked with the C code.
+Use the library array to specify the libraries to link with the C code.

 type Library = string[];